Developer-Students-Club-MAIT/hack_the_solution/README.md

-# InOut: India's biggest community hackathon
+# Hack The Solution:

-Website for InOut 5.0
+Website for Hack The Solution 5.0

 ## Installation